 Really Simple SSL inserts a marker “data-rsssl” in the websource as a way to check if it’s working.
 If it it’s there the mixed content fixer is active.

 Really Simple SSL requests your homepage, and parses the websource for this marker to be able to put on the configuration page a notification if the mixed content fixer is active.
 If the marker is not found, you get an error there.
 But you also get an error when your homepage could not be loaded, like when you’re behind an under construction page.
 In that case you might see:

-The mixed content is activated, but the frontpage could not be loaded for verification.
+The mixed content is activated, but could not be detected on the front-end

 This notice does not necessarily mean the mixed content fixer doesn’t work, it just means the page couldn’t be loaded to check that.
 Follow these steps to check what the problem is:

 - Check manually if the mixed content fixer is active.
 If you encounter the comment, you can ignore this notice, as it apparently works.
 This sometimes happens when a server or security plugin blocks the plugin from opening a page on the website.
 How to test:

 - click “view source”